 Higher-education institutions delivering courses by distance education are required to provide the contact information for official entities or agencies within each state designated to handle complaint resolution.
 States are required by the US Department of Education (34 CFR 668.43(b)) to have a complaint process available to any enrolled or prospective student.

-University of Minnesota (Duluth, Crookston, Twin Cities, Rochester) students enrolled in online and distance courses, as well as on-campus courses, should attempt to resolve complaints by following the (Duluth, Crookston, Twin Cities, Rochester) Campus Academic Grievance Procedure as outlined in the (Duluth, Crookston, Twin Cities, Rochester) Campus Catalog.
+University of Minnesota (Duluth, Crookston, Twin Cities, Rochester, Morris) students enrolled in online and distance courses, as well as on-campus courses, should attempt to resolve complaints by following the (Duluth, Crookston, Twin Cities, Rochester, Morris) Campus Academic Grievance Procedure as outlined in the (Duluth, Crookston, Twin Cities, Rochester, Morris) Campus Catalog.
 If you wish to file a complaint about the University with its accreditor regarding issues of institutional quality, you may do so by following the instructions on the Higher Learning Commission website.

 Requirements for licensure vary from one profession to another and from state to state.
 If you are interested in professional licensure, please check with the appropriate licensing body in the state where you intend to practice.